 This Vegan Pumpkin Bread is an easy, refined sugar-free, nut-free, dairy-free, egg-free and gluten-free treat that can be made in your blender.

-- gluten-free rolled old fashioned oats
+- 2 cups oat flour) gluten-free rolled old fashioned oats (ground into

 - baking powder